 Proposals

-Moved as new article 17 bis.

-Article 17

-Identification of areas

-1. Areas requiring protection through the establishment of area-based management tools, including marine protected areas, shall be identified:

-(a) On the basis of the best available science and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities, taking into account an ecosystem approach and not using the lack of full scientific certainty as a reason for postponing precautionary measures where there are threats of serious or irreversible harm;

-(b) By reference to one or more of the indicative criteria specified in annex I.2.
-Indicative criteria for the identification of such areas under this Part shall include, as relevant, those specified in annex I and as may be further developed and revised as necessary by the Scientific and Technical Body for consideration and adoption by the Conference of the Parties.

-2. The Scientific and Technical Body shall review proposals under this Part, as set out in article [17ter], taking into account the indicative criteria described in this Part and in the annex, prior to the consultation process.

-Article 17 bis Proposals

-1. Proposals regarding [the establishment of] area-based management tools, including marine protected areas, under this Part shall be submitted by Parties, individually or collectively, to the secretariat.
+1. Proposals regarding the establishment of area-based management tools, including marine protected areas, under this Part shall be submitted by Parties, individually or collectively, to the secretariat.

-2. Parties shall collaborate and consult, as appropriate, with relevant stakeholders, [including States, global, regional, subregional and sectoral bodies and their members, as well as civil society, the scientific community, indigenous peoples and local communities, for the development of proposals, as set out in this Part].
+2. Parties shall collaborate and consult, as appropriate, with relevant stakeholders, [including States and global, regional, subregional and sectoral bodies, as well as civil society, the scientific community, Indigenous Peoples and local communities, for the development of proposals, as set out in this Part].

-3. Proposals shall be formulated on the basis specified in paragraph 1 of article 17.
+3. Proposals shall be formulated on the basis of the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities, taking into account [the application of precaution and] an ecosystem approach [and not using a lack of full scientific certainty as a reason for postponing precautionary measures where there are threats of serious or irreversible harm].

-4. Proposals shall include the following key elements:
+4. Proposals with regard to identified areas shall include the following key elements:

-(a) A geographic or spatial description of the area that is the subject of the proposal [without any disputed portion];
+(a) A geographic or spatial description of the area that is the subject of the proposal by reference to one or more of the indicative criteria specified in annex I;

-(b) Information on any of the criteria specified in annex I, as well as any [guidance or] criteria that may be developed in accordance with article 17, paragraph 2, applied in identifying the area;
+(b) Information on any of the criteria specified in annex I, as well as any criteria that may be further developed and revised in accordance with paragraph 5 of this article, applied in identifying the area;

-(c) Human activities in the area, including uses by indigenous peoples and local communities and their possible [impact] [influence] on marine biodiversity;
+(c) Human activities in the area, including uses by Indigenous Peoples and local communities, and their possible impact, if any;

 (d) A description of the state of the marine environment and biodiversity in the identified area;

-(e) A description of the conservation and, where relevant, sustainable use objectives that are to be applied to the area;
+(e) A description of the conservation and, where appropriate, sustainable use objectives that are to be applied to the area;

 (f) A draft management plan encompassing the proposed measures, and outlining proposed monitoring, research and review activities to achieve the specified objectives;